 - Place another cookie sheet on top of the wrapped stack and weight it with two or three heavy cookbooks to compress the layers.
 Let the stack rest at room temperature for at least 24 hours, turning it over once or twice during the weighting period.

 Glaze the layers

-4. Working one strip at a time, spoon about one-fifth of the melted chocolate down the length of the strip.
+- Working one strip at a time, spoon about one-fifth of the melted chocolate down the length of the strip.
 Using a small offset spatula, spread the chocolate evenly over the top and sides, taking care to smooth all surfaces.
 Repeat with the remaining strips.
 Let the strips stand at room temperature until the chocolate hardens.
-This can take several hours depending on the temperature of the room and climate conditions.
+This can take up to several hours, depending on the temperature of the room and climate conditions.
 Cut each strip into 5/8-inch slices.

 StorageStore in an airtight container, layered between strips of wax paper, for up to 3 weeks.
 (Note: These cookies may be frozen, preferably before slicing.)
 This cookie improves with age.